-The second movement of the book of Genesis traces God's covenant faithfulness to the family of Abraham, showing God's faithfulness despite their repeated failures.
+The second part of Genesis traces God's covenant faithfulness to the family of Abraham, showing God's faithfulness despite their repeated failures.

 In chapters 1-11, the book of Genesis recounts God’s good world and humanity’s repeated rebellion.
 How will God restore blessing to the world?
 We find the answer in the family of Abraham.